suz-lab/fluent-plugin-cloudwatch_ya/README.md

 ## How to use fluent-plugin-cloudwatch_ya

-Please read this blog.
+Please read this Blog.
 (I'm sorry Japanese only.)

 http://blog.suz-lab.com/search/label/fluent-plugin-cloudwatch_ya